faze1096/Project1/README.md

   * Filebeat watches for
 Filebeat monitors the log files and locations that you specify and forwards them to Elasticsearch and Logstash for indexing.
 * What does Metricbeat record?_
-  * Metricbeat records
+  * Metricbeat is used to monitor and collect data such as system CPU, memory and load in a docker environment

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address                             | Operating System |
 |----------|----------|----------------------------------------|------------------|